cybertraining-dsc/reu2022/contribute/bio.md

 If it turns out you never contributed to anything, your bio will be removed (as well as your name in this proceedings).

-## Paul Kiattikhunphan

-Paul Kiattikhunphan is a second year at the University of Virginia majoring in computer science.

 ## Alex Beck

 Alex Beck has completed his first year at the University of Virginia where he is